Paul Evans (ice hockey, born 1955): Early life

-As a child, Paul Evans was a gifted athlete, winning his teams championships in hockey, softball, and lacrosse.
+As a child, Paul Evans was a gifted athlete, winning his team championships in hockey, softball, and lacrosse.

 Hockey career

 Paul Evans played for the Peterborough Petes from 1971 to 1975.
 In 1971, he played in the Memorial Cup finals.
-In 1973, he joined his team in a trip to the Soviet Union.
+In 1973, he joined his team on a trip to the Soviet Union.

 Paul Evans was drafted into both the National Hockey League and the World Hockey Association in 1975.
 The Toronto Maple Leafs took him in round 9, 149th overall in the 1975 NHL Amateur Draft, while the Indianapolis Racers took him in round 13, 162nd overall in the 1975 WHA Amateur Draft.

 Despite being drafted into both major leagues, he never played in the WHA, only in the NHL.
 He played a total of 11 games over two seasons, 1976–77 and 1977–78, in the NHL, all for the Toronto Maple Leafs.
 He scored one goal and had two points.

 Lacrosse career

 During the hockey off-season of his major junior years, he played professional lacrosse.
 From 1972 to 1975, he joined four teams that were vying for the Minto Cup.
 He also played in four lacrosse teams vying for the Mann Cup in 1978, 1980, 1982 and 1984.

-After his retirement from professional sports, Evans became a lacrosse coach in his hometown of Peterborough for 17 years.
+After he retired from professional sports, Evans became a lacrosse coach in his hometown of Peterborough for 17 years.
 As a coach, his team won the Minto Cup once.